COVID-19 Alert Level 2 Find out what Level 2 means for Council services and facilities... Read more

 Find out when and how to renew your alcohol licence.

-on 3 February 2015.
-The Local Alcohol Policy covers the maximum trading hours for on licences, off licences, club licences and special licences.
+The Local Alcohol Policy (LAP) came into effect on 13 March 2019.
+The LAP covers the maximum trading hours for on licences, off licences, club licences and special licences.
 It also includes controls on the location of new off licence premises.

 The Waimakariri District Licensing Committee is appointed to administer the Council's alcohol licensing framework.

 A person may object to the grant of a licence only if he or she has a greater interest in the application than the public generally.

 Age limits for people allowed at licensed premises.

 There are useful safety tips on planning and hosting a party on the New Zealand Police website.